A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

 “Bridging the Gap”

-In a memorial presentation, Gov. Paterson paid tribute to Michael Hardy, formerly a CAB member and executive vice president and general counsel of the National Action Network; and Geoffrey Eaton, formerly director of community affairs & diversity for TouroCOM and Touro College of Pharmacy; a founding member of the CAB; and a staunch supporter of the school’s master’s in biological sciences program.
+In a memorial presentation, Gov. Paterson paid tribute to Michael Hardy, formerly a CAB member and executive vice president and general counsel of the National Action Network; and Geoffrey Eaton, formerly director of community affairs for TouroCOM and Touro College of Pharmacy; a founding member of the CAB; and a staunch supporter of the school’s master’s in biological sciences program.

-The M.S. program is a stepping stone to the DO program for many bright, talented and motivated minority students interested in medicine but who may lack the high standardized test scores demanded by most medical schools.
+The M.S. program is a stepping stone to the DO program for many bright, talented and motivated students interested in medicine but who may lack the high standardized test scores demanded by most medical schools.